cleberzumba/databricks-spark-cluster-aws/README.md

 ## Overview

-This project documents the creation and configuration of an Apache Spark cluster using Databricks on AWS Marketplace.
+This project documents the creation and configuration of an Apache Spark cluster using Databricks on AWS.

-The cluster is designed for distributed data processing using PySpark.
+The cluster is designed for distributed data processing using PySpark in a production-like environment.

 ---

 ## Architecture

-* Cloud Provider: AWS
+- Cloud Provider: AWS
-* Platform: Databricks (via AWS Marketplace)
+- Platform: Databricks
-* Cluster Type: All-purpose compute
+- Cluster Type: All-purpose compute
-* Processing Engine: Apache Spark 4.0
+- Processing Engine: Apache Spark 3.4.1
-* Language: Python (PySpark)
+- Language: Python (PySpark)

 ---